jelle619/Boot2Win/README.md

 sudo update-grub
 ```

+### Placing the desktop entry

 Now, download the newest Boot2Win desktop entry from this repository and move the file after downloading to ``~/.local/share/applications``.

+### Congratulations!
 You have now completed the installation.
 To boot into Windows from your Linux installation, launch the desktop entry.